-A cloacal malformation is a rare condition found in female babies in which the rectum, vaginal and urinary tract do not separate but merge into one channel.
-Normally each tract has its own outlet.
-In children with a cloacal malformation, the vagina, rectum and urinary tract only have one shared outlet from the body.
+A cloacal malformation, or cloaca, is a rare condition that occurs in 1 in 25,000 girls.
+It is a severe form of anorectal malformation in which the rectum, vaginal, and urinary tract do not separate but merge into one channel, called a cloaca.
 The defect occurs during fetal development when the rectum, vaginal and urinary tracts fail to separate.

 Symptoms may include the following:

 - The baby does not have a visible anus

 - An abnormal closing or absence of a vagina

 - A single opening in the baby’s pelvic area

 - Small external genitalia with an oversized clitoris

 - A cloacal malformation may be detected during pregnancy with an ultrasound.
 If a cloaca is diagnosed during pregnancy, the fetus is monitored throughout the pregnancy with follow-up ultrasounds.